bikeshaving/crank/website/guides/02-elements.md

 console.log(document.body.innerHTML); // <div>a2</div>
 ```

-By default, the contents of JSX are interpreted as strings, but you can use curly brackets just as we did with props to interpolate arbitrary JavaScript expressions into an element’s children.
-Besides elements, almost every value in JavaScript can participate in the element tree.
-Strings and numbers are rendered as text, while the values `null`, `undefined`, `true` and `false` are erased, allowing you to render things conditionally with boolean expressions.
 Crank also allows iterables of values to be inserted, so, for instance, you can interpolate an array or a set of elements into an element tree.

 ```jsx
 const arr = [1, 2, 3];